Intake Process

 • Medical reports

-• Review individual and family’s rights in service and introduce them to relevant policies and procedures
+• Revision of the family and the individual’s rights in service and introduce them to relevant policies and procedures

 After initial assessment, the team creates strategies to provide quality, consistent care that will support the individual in attaining their goals, and leading a meaningful life.
-This process is repeated annually, and as needed, which ensure the individual is receiving the most appropriate care and the strategies for support are effective.
+This process is repeated annually, and as needed, which ensure the individual is receiving the most appropriate and effective care.
 All supports and strategies developed and implemented with the individual are documented, and records are retained for each person accessing services.

 Progressive Residential Supports